 Assuming you currently have no disk selected for the Time Machine backup, select the prepared shared folder on your NAS.

 Click on the Use Disk button to confirm the backup location.
-You are now asked for a user name and password.
-Fill in the TimeMachineUser name and password that you created on your Synology NAS.
+You are now asked for a username and password.
+Fill in the TimeMachineUser name and password you created on your Synology NAS.

 If you are currently using another disk, click the Select Disk button, select the location and click the Remove Disk button.